ericfortis/mockaton/README.md

 ```

 ### Select a cookie
-In `Config.cookies`, each key is the label used for selecting it.
+In `config.cookies`, each key is the label used for selecting it.
 ```js
 await mockaton.selectCookie('My Normal User')
 ```